cmptrnb/Xray-examples/double-hop/README.md

 curl -L https://raw.githubusercontent.com/cmptrnb/Xray-examples/refs/heads/main/double-hop/relay.json -o /usr/local/etc/xray/config.json
 ```

-Note that the Xray client accepts `dokodemo-door` input on port `udp/51820`.

 Edit the Xray relay configuration file:

 ```
 vi /usr/local/etc/xray/config.json
 ```

+Note that the Xray client accepts `dokodemo-door` input on port `udp/51820`.

-At a minimum, replace the UUID, the public key, and the IP address of VPS 2 in the example with your own values.
+At a minimum, replace the UUID, the public key, and the `VPS2.SERVER.IP.ADDRESS` in the example with your own values.

 Write the file to disk, and quit the editor.